 Say you’re dining on an exquisite meal of shrimp etoufee with your very attractive significant other when suddenly you feel a burning, itchy sensation on your skin.
 Red patches begin to spread across your chest and your lips start to swell.
-Yup, you have hives.
-Now what?
+Yup, you have hives thus ruining both a good meal and a promising evening.
+Ain’t that a bummer.

 First of all, don’t worry – hives probably won’t force you to end your date prematurely, as most cases go away quickly on their own or are easily treated with over-the-counter medication.
 Hives are a common condition most often caused by allergic reaction or your body’s attempt to fight off a viral infection.
-Approximately 20 percent of the population will experience hives at some point in their lives, so there is a decent chance that Angelique will understand what you’re going through.
+Approximately 20 percent of the population will experience hives at some point in their lives, so there is a decent chance that your date will understand what you’re going through.
 Read on for advice on how to treat hives and relieve their symptoms.
-However, you’re on your own when it comes to advice on how to get a second date with Angelique.
-She’s a keeper.
+However, you’re on your own when it comes to advice on how to get a second date.
+She’s a keeper, though.

 What are Hives?